julian-klode/blog.jak-linux.org/content/post/apt-patterns/index.md

 There also is the fallback to `fnmatch()`: Currently, if apt cannot find a package with the specified name using the exact name or the regex, it would fall back to interpreting the argument as a `glob(7)` pattern.
 For example, `apt install apt*` would fallback to installing every package starting with `apt` if there is no package matching that as a regular expression.
 We can actually keep those in place, as the `glob(7)` syntax does not overlap with valid package names.

 Maybe I should allow using `[]` instead of `()` so larger patterns become more readable, and/or some support for comments.

+There are also plans for _AppStream_ based patterns.
+This would allow you to use `apt install ?provides-mimetype(text/xml)` or `apt install ?provides-lib(libfoo.so.2)`.
+It's not entirely clear how to package this though, we probably don't want to have `libapt-pkg` depend directly on `libappstream`.